metamn/react/content/blog/on-function-signatures/index.md

 A hover when destructuring is in function signature gives the same information as a `ctrl+hover` when destructuring is in function body.

 In both cases the hint information is incomplete.
-There is o type information on `prop1`, `prop2`.
+There is no type information on `prop1`, `prop2`.

 ## Default props